Generalizations of the Eierlegende-Wollmilchsau: Properties of geminal orbit closures

 \begin{defn} An invariant subvariety $\cM$ will be called $h$-geminal if, for every $(X, \omega)$ in $\cM$, every cylinder $C$ is either free or possesses a twin $C'$ such that $C$ and $C'$ have homologous core curves. \end{defn}

-\begin{lem} If $\cM$ is $h$-geminal and $\cM'$ is in its boundary, then $\cM'$ is $h$-geminal. \end{lem} \begin{proof} This follows as in the proof of Lemma \ref{L:GeminalBoundary}, with the additional observation that homologous cylinders degenerate to homologous cylinders. \end{proof}
+\begin{lem} If $\cM$ is $h$-geminal and $\cM'$ is in its boundary, then $\cM'$ is $h$-geminal. \end{lem} \begin{proof} This follows as in the proof of Lemma \ref{L:GeminalBoundary}, with the additional observation that homologous cylinders degenerate to homologous cylinders.
+(If $(X_n, \omega_n) \to (X,\omega)$, then there are ``collapse maps" $f_n : (X_n,\omega_n)\to (X,\omega)$ which induce maps on relative homology, as discussed in \cite[Proposition 2.4]{MirWri}.) \end{proof}

-\begin{lem} In any geminal subvariety $\cM$, a pair of cylinders $C, C'$ with core curves $\gamma, \gamma'$ are twins if and only if is in the tangent space to $\cM$, but $\gamma$ is not in the tangent space. \end{lem}
+\begin{lem} In any geminal subvariety $\cM$, a pair of cylinders $C, C'$ with core curves $\gamma, \gamma'$ are twins if and only if is in the tangent space to $\cM$ and $\gamma$ is not in the tangent space. \end{lem}

 This lemma will be implicit in our analysis.
 It rules out the subtle possibility that a pair of twins might cease to be twins following a large deformation after which the cylinders persist but are bounded by ``different" saddle connections and zeros.